Fundraising in Texas House races signals a wildly competitive contest for control of the chamber

 There is also a newer group, Pro-Life America, that is backed by seven figures and already spending against Democrats in battleground races.
 The group is a state affiliate of the Susan B. Anthony List, the national anti-abortion organization, and so far it has been exclusively bankrolled by Jan Duncan, the wife of late Houston oil billionaire Dan Duncan.
 She contributed $2.2 million to Pro-Life America on its most recent filing, which showed it spent $476,000 and kept $2.2 million in the bank.

-Disclosure: Texans for Lawsuit Reform has been a financial supporter of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
+Disclosure: Everytown for Gun Safety and Texans for Lawsuit Reform have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune’s journalism.
 Find a complete list of them here.

 <p>This article originally appeared in <a href="http://www.texastribune.org/">The Texas Tribune</a> at <a href="https://www.texastribune.org/2020/10/07/texas-house-fundraising/">https://www.texastribune.org/2020/10/07/texas-house-fundraising/</a>.</p>